-Graduates leave well-prepared to work with children from diverse cultural backgrounds and are eligible for recommendation for certification in regular early childhood and students with disabilities (special education) from birth through second grade.
+Graduates leave well-prepared to work with children from diverse cultural backgrounds and are eligible for recommendation for certification in regular early childhood and students with disabilities (special education) from birth through grade 2.

 The School of Education is a national leader in enhancing educational practice.
 A pioneer in the inclusion movement, the School of Education continues that tradition through its work to improve urban education.